yjmantilla/dig2_lab_asm_hdl/README.md

  Once
 the LC3 has started, the protocol is disabled and the serial communication system allows your LC3 program to interact with the serial terminal interface.

+delays of chars needed because of status register and sync logic, making a cross put get subroutine optimized for it may work